magento/devdocs/guides/v2.0/release-notes/tech_bull_207-upgrade.md

 Magento Community Edition (CE) and Enterprise Edition (EE) upgrades fail if your server runs PHP 5.5.x and Updater application version 10.0.1 and you  try to upgrade to a later version of Magento.

 Magento 2.0.7 by default ships with Updater application version 10.0.1.
-If you have not changed the default Updater application version that shipped with 2.0.7 and are running PHP5.5.x, you must follow this bulletin.
-Failure to install  `Patch MDVA-449` will complicate attempts to upgrade from this version of Magento.
+If you have not changed the default Updater application version that shipped with 2.0.7 and are running PHP 5.5.x, you must follow this bulletin.
+Failure to install  `Patch MDVA-449` will complicate attempts to upgrade from this version of Magento to any future versions, including 2.1.
 Installations using PHP 5.6.x and 7.0.x do not need this patch.

 Here is the issue you might encounter when running `update/cron.php`: